See all Profiles

 Curriculum Guidelines for Undergraduate Programs in Data Science

-These Curriculum Guidelines provide a framework for institutions to develop rigorous and adaptable data science curricula, preparing students for careers in research and industry.
+These Curriculum Guidelines provide a foundational framework for institutions to develop rigorous, adaptable data science curricula that bridge the gap between academic training and industry demands.

 Nonstandard finite difference scheme for a Tacoma Narrows Bridge model